Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

-We explore this fascinating phenomenon using experimentally feasible parameters, chosen to reflect the cutting-edge capabilities of molecular cavity optomechanics.
-For instance, the single-molecule coupling strength $g_m/2\pi \approx \SI{100}{\mega\hertz}$ is a realistic value reported in the literature.
-However, the true efficacy of our system is profoundly amplified by the collective enhancement $\sqrt{N}$ of the optomechanical coupling.
-For an ensemble of $N=\num{100}$ molecules, this results in an extraordinarily large collective coupling strength $G/2\pi \approx \SI{100}{\giga\hertz}$, a value that rivals or even surpasses state-of-the-art achievements in quantum optomechanics.
+We explore this phenomenon using experimentally feasible parameters, chosen to reflect the capabilities of molecular cavity optomechanics.
+For instance, the single-molecule coupling strength $g_m/2\pi \approx \SI{50}{\mega\hertz}$ is a realistic value reported in the literature.
+However, the true efficacy of our system is strongly amplified by the collective enhancement $\sqrt{N}$ of the optomechanical coupling.
+For an ensemble of $N=\num{e6}$ molecules, this results in a large collective coupling strength $G/2\pi \approx \SI{50}{\giga\hertz}$ (where $G = g_m\sqrt{N}$), a value that is achievable with current molecular optomechanical implementations.
+Specifically, with $g_m/2\pi = \SI{50}{\mega\hertz}$ and $N = \num{e6}$, the collective coupling becomes $G/2\pi = \SI{50}{\mega\hertz} \times \sqrt{\num{e6}} = \SI{50}{\giga\hertz}$.
 It is this potent collective enhancement that is the primary driver of the strong nonlinearities observed and, ultimately, the robust entanglement generated in our system.
-As visually presented in \Cref{fig:OpBist_Det} and \Cref{fig:OpBist_DrF}, the resulting bistable behavior exhibits remarkable tunability by adjustments to the pump fields and the number of molecules.
-A thorough understanding of these stable, often monostable, operational windows is therefore absolutely pivotal for reliably generating and controlling entanglement, ensuring that our theoretical predictions are grounded in achievable experimental conditions.
+As visually presented in \Cref{fig:OpBist_DrF}, the resulting bistable behaviour exhibits tunability by adjustments to the number of molecules and active cavity detuning $\Delta_c$.
+A thorough understanding of these stable, often monostable, operational windows is therefore important for reliably generating and controlling entanglement, ensuring that our theoretical predictions are grounded in achievable experimental conditions.
 The interplay of non-Hermitian dynamics and bistability provides an additional layer of control, potentially allowing for unique switching behaviors and enhanced optical responses \cite{Bai2023, Kumar2025}.